exbotanical/zito.fyi/content/ucontext-and-coroutines.md

 } ucontext_t;
 ```

-When I was reading about ucontext, it was helpful to first see some examples to understand what purpose each of these fields serve.
+It'll be helpful to first see some examples to understand what purpose each of these fields serves.
 We'll look at a few example programs.

 ```c
 #include <stdio.h>